By Valerie Agyeman, RDN

-- Steamed Barramundi with Ginger, Tamari and Fresh Herbs is perfect for a holiday dinner, bursting with delicious flavors everyone will love.
+- Steamed Barramundi with Ginger, Tamari, and Fresh Herbs is perfect for a holiday dinner, bursting with delicious flavors everyone will love.

-- Crab and Rice Stuffed Portabello is so versatile it’s perfect for any occasion.
+- Crab and Rice Stuffed Portabello are so versatile it’s perfect for any occasion.
 The light cheese mix gently binds the flavorful crab and rice, creating a textured stuffing that perfectly caps off this mushroom.

 - Smoked Trout Polenta Bites is a fun and delicious seafood appetizer, that’ll get your party started off right!

 - What’s not to love about salmon cakes?
 These Salmon Cakes are simple to make and are guaranteed to please the crowd.

 - These Baked Coconut Shrimp Cups are an easy and delicious appetizer for your next holiday party or gathering.
 So light, so delish.